TejSrivastava/QuickGrocer/README.md

 # QuickGrocer
-Working on an API which can be used by customers to get Grocery Item details.
+Working on an API which can be used by customers to get differnt Grocery Item details.